Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 Winter fishing Challenges:

-- The fridged air temperatures and water temps are hard on anglers that don’t know how to dress for the cold.
+- The fridged air temperatures and water temps are hard on anglers who don’t know how to dress for the cold.

 - The fish’s feeding windows are shorter